 Again, these prices are just a guide.
 It is possible that rents will be lower or higher than the amounts listed here, depending on factors like where the apartment is located, its size, and its condition.

-Many students live in "split" apartments to save money in the area.
-These are also known as "converted" apartments in which the original living room is now used as a bedroom.
+Many students live in "split" apartments in the area to save money.
+These are also known as "converted" apartments, in which the original living room is now used as a bedroom.
 The common spaces in these apartments are usually limited to a small foyer or an eat-in kitchen.

 Where can I find apartment listings?